JulianSchmid/etherparse/README.md

 * [`SlicedPacket::from_ether_type`](https://docs.rs/etherparse/~0/etherparse/struct.SlicedPacket.html#method.from_ether_type) for parsing a slice starting after an Ethernet II header
 * [`SlicedPacket::from_ip`](https://docs.rs/etherparse/~0/etherparse/struct.SlicedPacket.html#method.from_ip) for parsing from an IPv4 or IPv6 downwards

+In case you want to parse cut off packets (e.g. packets returned in in ICMP message) you can use the "lax" parsing methods:

+* [`LaxSlicedPacket::from_ethernet`](https://docs.rs/etherparse/~0/etherparse/struct.LaxSlicedPacket.html#method.from_ethernet) for parsing from an Ethernet II header downwards
+* [`LaxSlicedPacket::from_ether_type`](https://docs.rs/etherparse/~0/etherparse/struct.LaxSlicedPacket.html#method.from_ether_type) for parsing a slice starting after an Ethernet II header
+* [`LaxSlicedPacket::from_ip`](https://docs.rs/etherparse/~0/etherparse/struct.LaxSlicedPacket.html#method.from_ip) for parsing from an IPv4 or IPv6 downwards

 ### Deserializing all headers into structs
 This option deserializes all known headers and transferes their contents to header structs.
 ```rust